-The second place for our Bosnia castle tours is reserved for one of Bosnia’s Gothic treasures, the Ostrozac castle.
-The castle is located 14 kilometers north-east of Bihac, on a hilltop above the left bank of the beautiful river Una.
+The second place for our Bosnia castles list is reserved for one of Bosnia’s Gothic treasures, the Ostrozac castle.
+The castle is located 14 kilometers from Bihac, on a hilltop above the bank of the beautiful river Una.
 This river is also one of the most beautiful rivers to see when you are traveling to Bosnia.
-The building originally dates from the middle ages and has a notable massive defense tower from which you enter the castle.
+The building originally dates from the middle ages and has a massive defense tower at the entrance.
 The defensive rampart dates from Ottomans period.
 In early 20th century the castle was added to the Habsburg family.
 The outer structure is still in a good condition with the number of doors and window fittings still remaining.
 It has an eerie atmosphere well suited to its Gothic architecture.
-This is very interesting place to see, especially for all of you architectural lovers, this can fit to your Bosnia travel style indeed.
-This castle has been resolved for the longest period of time in the whole area of Cazin and was rebuilt several times.
-Today the castle is open to visitors as sight from a fairy tale for every visitor who’s travels to Bosnia.

 Some chroniclers claim that this castle existed in the year of 405 BC, but has never been historically proven.
-There was a large number of rulers of this property and there is some information that said the castle was lavishly decorated in a manner that befits the castle.
-Lothar von Berks, a leader of the Bihac District, is responsible for the image of the castle today, it built a magnificent villa ”Roman style” on the ruins of the old city.
+Lothar von Berks, a leader of the Bihac District, is responsible for the image of the castle today.
 The Berks stayed at the castle until 1938.
 In 1946 the castle was nationalized and is a property of the country since then.
-Today, it is a tourist attraction of Cazin, Krajina and a very interesting place to see while traveling through Bosnia and Herzegovina.
+Today, it is a tourist attraction of Krajina and a very interesting place to visit in Bosnia and Herzegovina.

-The number one on our list is the best-preserved one, and also one of the oldest in the country,the Srebrenik Castle – a birthplace of the first Bosnian king.
-Standing proudly on the top of the hill with absolutely stunning panorama, this silent giant from 1333 witnesses the old times as a guardian of Bosnian king’s spirit.
-So, if you happen to be traveling in the far north of the Bosnia, in the region of Tuzla City, it would be a pity to miss this historical spot.
+The number one on our Bosnia castles list is the best-preserved one, and also one of the oldest in the country,the Srebrenik Castle – a birthplace of the first Bosnian king.
+Castle on the top of the hill with absolutely stunning panorama, is silent witnesses the old times Bosnian spirit.
+If you happen to be traveling in the far north of the Bosnia, it would be a pity to miss this historical spot.

 Srebrenik Fortress looks like it could re-ignite your senses!
-Located in the outskirts of the town of Srebrenik, Srebrenik Fortress is Bosnia’s best-preserved medieval castle, dating from 1333.
-Located on the lonely rock, this edifice, also known as Gradina Fortress, is perfectly blended with it, looking like grown out of it.
-The whole construction is in an excellent condition.
-It is composed of a complex with four towers and a castle, and with 1,5 meters thick walls.
-Its isolated position, where the only way to enter is the wooden bridge that connects the rock with the surrounding hills, made the Srebrenik Castle almost an unconquerable edifice.
+Set in the outskirts of the town of Srebrenik, Srebrenik Fortress is Bosnia’s best-preserved medieval castle.
+Located on the lonely rock, this edifice, also known as Gradina Fortress, is perfectly blended with rocks.
+That is why the fort looks like its is grown out of the rock.
+The only way to enter is the wooden bridge that connects the rock with the surrounding hills.
+This made Srebrenik Castle almost an unconquerable edifice.
 Being the birthplace of the first Bosnian king called Tvrtko I Kotromanić,